Vyral/scott-pridemore/_posts/2020-02-24-can-you-trust-a-zestimate.md

 <center>&nbsp;</center>

-One of the popular real estate website Zillow’s most attractive features is its Zestimate, which is an automated home valuation.
+One of Zillow’s most attractive features is its Zestimate, which is an automated home valuation.
 This estimate is generated based on user-submitted data regarding the house in question as well as information derived from public records.
 To many people, this seems like a quick and easy way to figure out how much a property is worth.

-But many may not realize that homeowners and their agents can go to the site and suggest that certain changes have been made to a property in order to alter their Zestimate.
-So how trustworthy are Zestimates, really? **Today, Mike Hege joins me to discuss what homebuyers and sellers need to understand when it comes to Zestimates.**
+Many may not realize that homeowners and their agents can go to the site and suggest that certain changes have been made to a property in order to alter their Zestimate.
+So how trustworthy are Zestimates? **Today, Mike Hege joins me to discuss what homebuyers and sellers need to understand when it comes to Zestimates.**

-Feel free to follow our discussion in the video above or use the timestamps below to navigate the video at your leisure:
+**Feel free to follow our discussion in the video above or use the timestamps below to navigate the video at your leisure:**

 1:25—How Zestimates are calculated and how they can be altered